lechien73/notpinterested/README.md

 ## What?

 NotPinterested is a Chrome Extension, which removes Pinterest content from <a href="https://ecosia.org" target="_blank">Ecosia</a> image search results.
+You can get it from the Chrome Web Store <a href="https://chrome.google.com/webstore/detail/notpinterested-for-ecosia/ljgfjpadcmblnlbfogkdbmgbmkolfocp" target="_blank">right here.</a>

 ## Why?